This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Is it parallel production if the same type production is separated by time?
 (73)

 No. The growing of visually indistinguishable crops (organic and non-organic) non-simultaneously does not constitute parallel production.
-See definition 3.52.
+See definition of “parallel production” in Clause 3.

 Can parallel production be allowed if management to avoid co-mingling is documented?
 (1)

-5.1.4 prohibits parallel production of most non-distinguishable crops by the same enterprise.
-Some exemptions do exist (e.g., perennial crops (already planted), agricultural research facilities, and production of seeds, vegetative propagating materials and transplants) with conditions.
-Refer to 5.1.5 for further details.
+Clause 5.1.4 prohibits parallel production of visually indistinguishable crops inside the same operation.
+Some exemptions do exist with conditions.
+Refer to Clauses 5.1.4 a) and d) and 5.1.5 for further details.
 Post harvest operations are not subject to this prohibition.

-The requirement is that the same or similar crops grown conventionally and organically within an operation are visually distinguishable by a common person, regardless of location,
+The requirement is that the same or similar crops grown conventionally and organically within an operation are visually distinguishable by a common person, regardless of location or isolation of the fields.

-5.1.4 states that parallel production is an exception to an enterprise’s entire conversion to organic.
-“Operation” is defined at 3.4.7 and may have multiple production units but “enterprise” is not defined in the Standards.
+Clause 5.1.4 states that parallel production is an exception to an enterprise’s entire transition to organic.
+The definition of an “operation” states that an operation may have multiple production units but “enterprise” is not defined in the Standards.
 What is the difference between enterprise and operation?
-(450.2) – 26 Sep 2019
+(450.2)

 Enterprise and operation are synonymous.

-Does the term “farm, company or organization” included within 3.4.7 definition of an operation encompasses separate and distinct divisions of one overall food conglomerate, each division having a separate business name, management and geographical location for crop production?
-(450.3) – 26 Sep 2019
+Does the term “farm, company or organization” included within the definition of an operation encompasses separate and distinct divisions of one overall food conglomerate, each division having a separate business name, management and geographical location for crop production?
+(450.3)

 If each division is a legal entity they need to be certified individually.
 If the food conglomerate is the certified entity then regardless of its divisions having separate names, any parallel production of a crop within the conglomerate (even if the production took place at different divisions) would be prohibited.
-(See ‘legal entity’ description in C.2.4.4 in the COR Operating Manual)
+(See ‘legal entity’ description in C.2.4.4 in the Canada Organic Regime Operating Manual)

 Parallel production after harvest #